 Timing is important when launching your marketing campaign.
 Make sure you’re pushing messages out to your audience at a time that is right for them, as we went over a few steps ago.

 While your marketing campaign’s running, it’s important that you check the daily performance and keep a note of what’s working for you.

 The benefit of digital marketing is that it can be monitored and changed in real time.
 If you make a change on a platform like Facebook or Google, your changes can be live within minutes.

-Keeping track of your key KPI’s and the goals you set yourself in Step 1 are important whilst the campaign is running, but remember: Rome wasn’t built in a day.
+Keeping track of your key KPIs and the goals you set for yourself initially are important whilst the campaign is running, but remember: Rome wasn’t built in a day.
 It often takes hours, if not days, for a campaign to start gaining traction.
-Don’t be too hasty in changing or pausing something because you don’t see immediate results.
+Don’t be too hasty in changing or pausing something if you don’t see immediate results.

-Once your marketing campaign has ended, make sure you prepare a report on how each platform performed.
+Once your marketing campaign has ended, prepare a report on how each platform performed.
 Include all engagement and ecommerce metrics, such as your ROI & CPA.
-It’s not the most exciting job, but it will help you immensely in the future.
+This will help to inform what kind of activity you go ahead with in the future.

-The lessons you learn from each campaign will give you key information for your next campaign.
+The lessons you learn from each campaign will provide you with key insights to take with you into your next campaign.

-It’s important also to note that, while your initial goal was to drive awareness and bookings for this specific offer, there is an added benefit.
+It’s important also to note: while your initial goal was to drive awareness and bookings for this specific offer, there’s an added benefit.
 Check out your assisted conversions in your Google Analytics.
 This will show you how the traffic from this campaign has resulted in revenue via other rateplans, and conversions of other goal completions on your website.